euphorie/osha.oiradoc/docs/manuals/editor2.rst

     :height: 270px
     :alt: OiRA client: simple display of measure in place.

     *OiRA client: simple display of measure in place.*

 For both settings, the Description is displayed in the list of additional measures.
-This list is offered to the user if he chooses that more measures are required.
+This list is offered in the “Action Plan” step, that means if the user has answered the risk statement with “No” / “More measures are required” or on priority risks.

 .. figure:: images/editor/cms-measures-text-display-1.png
     :align: center
     :height: 310px
     :alt: OiRA client: list of additional measures to add.

     *OiRA client: list of additional measures to add.*

 When adding an additional measure, both - Description and General approach are used to explain the measure.

 .. figure:: images/editor/cms-measures-text-display-2.png
     :align: center
     :height: 320px
     :alt: OiRA client: additional measure added.

     *OiRA client: additional measure added.*

 In the Action Plan, all measures that have already been implemented are shown for information.
 Since there is no action required for them, they cannot be edited or scheduled.
 But new measures (to be implemented in the future) can still be added just as with a classic OiRA tool.